 The race captured the imagination of the Australian public and it soon developed into an international yachting classic, attracting competitors from around the world.

-With close to 70 years experience conducting ocean races such as the Sydney Hobart Race the Cruising Yacht Club of Australia has built an expertise in race organisation and sea safety which is internationally acclaimed and widely emulated, some techniques being adapted world-wide following CYCA development.
+With 72 years experience conducting ocean races such as the Sydney Hobart Race the Cruising Yacht Club of Australia has built an expertise in race organisation and sea safety which is internationally acclaimed and widely emulated, some techniques being adapted world-wide following CYCA development.

 To the surprise of the major ocean racing nations a Cruising Yacht Club of Australia team came close second at the Admiral's Cup in England in 1965 and returned in 1967 to win the Admiral's Cup.